predsci/projectzed/README.md

+# projectzed

 A gitHub Repository including all the data and results needed to make figures 1-10 of the ‘Forecasting the Properties of the Solar Wind using Simple Pattern Recognition’ manuscript by Riley et al.
+See the README file for more details

 ———————————
 Requirements
 ———————————

 The R software package (version 3.2 or higher)
-The R packages: batch, date, hex bin, hydroGOF, Hmisc, Metrics, RColorBrewer, zoo (and their dependencies).
+The R packages: batch, date, hexbin, hydroGOF, Hmisc, Metrics, RColorBrewer, zoo (and their dependencies).
 Python - Version 2.7 and up.
-Needed only if the User wants to create the already provided results for figure 3-7, 9-10
+Needed only if the User wants to create, the already provided, results for figures 3-7, 9-10.

 ———————————
 Cloning